dulnan/nuxt-multi-cache/docs/advanced/default-values.md

-# Defining Default Values
+# Defining Default Values for Route Cache / CDN

-You may have noticed there is no way to provide default options via the configuration.
-This is because by design this module will not allow to cache anything without explicitly implementing it.
+You may have noticed that there is no way to provide "default cacheability" via configuration.
+This is because the module does not cache anything by default.

-There are several ways to define default values, depending on the use case.
+However, there are several ways to define default cacheability, depending on the use case.
 They all work per request.

 ## Using a global cache key prefix